EU member countries reach compromise on gas price cap

 But they were unable until Monday to close a deal on setting the complicated price cap for natural gas.
 The cap was promised in October as a way to reduce energy bills that have soared during Russia’s invasion of Ukraine.

+“We have proved that the EU is united and will not let anybody use energy as a weapon,” Sikela added.

-The gas cap issue was a divisive one because of fears that global suppliers would bypass Europe when other buyers offer more money.
+The gas cap issue is a divisive one because of fears that global suppliers would bypass Europe when other buyers offer more money.

 “No one, least of all me, has anything against low prices on the gas market.
 We have to bring gas prices down,” German Economy Minister Robert Habeck said upon his arrival at the meeting.
 “We just know from previous market interventions that we must be very careful not to want to do something good and trigger something bad.”

-Note: This story was corrected to reflect that under EU rules, a qualified majority requires that 15 of the 27 member countries, not 17 of them, vote in favor of a proposal.